franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 - What are some common mistakes to avoid?
 - What are useful facts to know about credit risk models?

-It's worth caveating up front that this is a very narrow take, focused particularly on the analytical aspect of the work, and there is an extraordinary amount of legal, compliance, and business work that I am intentionally omitting.
+It's worth caveating up front that this is a very narrow take focused only on the analytical aspect of the work and there is an extraordinary amount of legal, compliance, and business work that I am intentionally omitting.

 With that said, let's dive right in.